-Accounting records Ensure that amendments and deletions to accounting records are are falsified or authorised.
-Carry out independent checks to ensure amendments have amended to allow been made correctly.
-Establish authorisation levels. unauthorised Perform frequent independent checks, including spot checks. payments Reconcile accounting records and petty cash frequently, maintain reconciliation records and carry out independent reviews, investigate and resolve all discrepancies.
+Accounting records are falsified or amended to allow unauthorised payments Ensure that amendments and deletions to accounting records are authorised.
+Carry out independent checks to ensure amendments have been made correctly.
+Establish authorisation levels.
+Perform frequent independent checks, including spot checks.
+Reconcile accounting records and petty cash frequently, maintain reconciliation records and carry out independent reviews, investigate and resolve all discrepancies.
 Report any discrepancies that cannot be resolved, or any losses that have occurred.
 Regularly review suspense accounts to confirm their validity.
-Invoices are falsified or duplicated in Segregate duties between ordering and payment of invoices.
-Carry out routine checks: order to generate Invoice has a genuine purchase order number. false payment.
-Match invoice to purchase order and goods received note. - Check invoice detail looks right, that amounts and calculations are correct etc. - Ensure invoice had not already been paid, by checking relevant records.
+Invoices are falsified or duplicated in order to generate false payment.
+Segregate duties between ordering and payment of invoices.
+Carry out routine checks: Invoice has a genuine purchase order number.
+Match invoice to purchase order and goods received note.
+Check invoice detail looks right, that amounts and calculations are correct etc. Ensure invoice had not already been paid, by checking relevant records.
+Supplier bank account details are changed in order to divert payments.
 Only accept requests for changes to supplier standing data in writing.
-Supplier bank Seek confirmation from the supplier that the requested changes are account details are genuine using contact details held on the vendor data file or from changed in order to previous and legitimate correspondence.
-Do not contact the supplier via divert payments. contact details provided on the letter requesting the changes.
+Seek confirmation from the supplier that the requested changes are genuine using contact details held on the vendor data file or from previous and legitimate correspondence.
+Do not contact the supplier via contact details provided on the letter requesting the changes.
 Ensure that there is segregation of duties between those who authorise changes and those who make them.
 Maintain a suitable audit trail to ensure that a history of all transactions and changes are maintained.
 Produce reports of all changes made to supplier standing data and check that the changes were valid and properly authorised before any payments were made.
 Regularly verify the correctness of standing data with suppliers.
-Unauthorised use of cheques and Hold financial stationery securely and maintain records of stock holdings, withdrawals and destruction of wasted stationery. payable orders Establish signatories and delegated powers for cheques and payable payable orders orders.
+Unauthorised use of cheques and payable orders Hold financial stationery securely and maintain records of stock holdings, withdrawals and destruction of wasted stationery.
+Establish signatories and delegated powers for cheques and payable orders.
 Reconcile cheques and payable orders to source documentation before issue.
 Use restrictive crossings such as "non-transferable" and "a/c payee".
 Ensure that addresses to which payable instruments are sent are correct.
 For large value payments check encashment to ensure that the intended recipient did receive the payment.
 Discover the fraudulent amendment of cheque details by careful choice of inks and printers so that the print produced on cheques is as indelible as possible.
 Print the amount in figures as close to the £ as possible.
 Write payee details in full rather than use abbreviations or acronyms.
 Fill up blank spaces with insignificant characters such as asterisks.
 Use envelopes that make it less obvious that they contain cheques for mailing purposes.
 Ensure that signed cheques are not returned to payment staff.
-Page poils hank statements with sheek listings requisity.
-Check that Reconcile bank statements with check listings regularly.
-Check that there are no missing/out of sequence cheque numbers. there are no missing/out of sequence cheque numbers
+Reconcile bank statements with check listings regularly.
+Check that there are no missing/out of sequence cheque numbers